SunnyDeng/azure-content-dede/articles/site-recovery/site-recovery-vmware-to-azure.md

 Do Not Translate or Localize

-Die Software und Firmware, die im Microsoft-Produkt oder -Dienst ausgeführt wird, basiert auf oder enthält Material aus den unten aufgeführten Projekten (zusammen " Drittanbietercode") Microsoft ist nicht der ursprüngliche Autor des Drittanbietercodes.
-Microsoft ist nicht der ursprüngliche Autor des Drittanbietercodes.
-Die ursprünglichen Urheberrechtshinweise und die Lizenz, unter der Microsoft der Drittanbietercode überlassen wurde, sind im Folgenden ausgeführt.
+The software and firmware running in the Microsoft product or service is based on or incorporates material from the projects listed below (collectively, “Third Party Code”).
+Microsoft is the not original author of the Third Party Code.
+The original copyright notice and license, under which Microsoft received such Third Party Code, are set forth below.

 The information in Section A is regarding Third Party Code components from the projects listed below.
-Solche Lizenzen und Informationen dienen ausschließlich informativen Zwecken.
-Der Code von Drittanbietern wird von Microsoft neu lizensiert und Ihnen dann zu den Microsoft-Softwarelizenzvereinbarungen für das Microsoft-Produkt oder den -Dienst zur Verfügung gestellt.
+Such licenses and information are provided for informational purposes only.
+This Third Party Code is being relicensed to you by Microsoft under Microsoft's software licensing terms for the Microsoft product or service.

 The information in Section B is regarding Third Party Code components that are being made available to you by Microsoft under the original licensing terms.

-Die vollständige Datei steht im [Microsoft Download Center](http://go.microsoft.com/fwlink/?LinkId=529428) zur Verfügung.
-Microsoft behält sich alle Rechte vor, die hier nicht ausdrücklich, stillschweigend, durch Rechtsverwirkung oder auf andere Weise gewährt wurden.
+The complete file may be found on the [Microsoft Download Center](http://go.microsoft.com/fwlink/?LinkId=529428).
+Microsoft reserves all rights not expressly granted herein, whether by implication, estoppel or otherwise.

 <!---HONumber=AcomDC_0107_2016-->